sake92/sharaf/README.md

 This means you can use awesome libraries built for Undertow, like [pac4j](https://github.com/pac4j/undertow-pac4j) for security and similar.
 Also, you can leverage Undertow's lower level API, e.g. for WebSockets.

-Sharaf bundles a set of libraries:
+Sharaf bundles a set of standalone libraries:
 - [querson](querson) for query parameters
 - [tupson](https://github.com/sake92/tupson) for JSON
 - [formson](formson) for forms